netxms/netxms-doc/admin/visualisation.rst

 Port view
 ~~~~~~~~~
 Shows ports schematic with each port status.
-As a root object can be set object itself
-or container that contains required objects.
+One object or a container that contains required objects can be set as root object.

 .. figure:: _images/dashboard_port_view.png